Meet The Team

 Brett has twice testified before Congress on bankruptcy and credit issues and before the Bankruptcy Rules Committee and the Consumer Financial Protection Bureau.
 He recently served on the American Bankruptcy Institute’s Individual Chapter 11 Task Force.

-Brett Weiss is a prolific writer, having authored hundreds of articles and blogs on complex bankruptcy issues.
+Brett Weiss is a prolific author, having written hundreds of articles and blogs on complex bankruptcy issues.
 He has received international media attention in connection with his work, including an interview by Barbara Walters on The View.
 He has appeared on The Today Show, Good Morning America, ABC News with Peter Jennings, National Public Radio, The Montel Williams Show, AARP-TV, the BBC World Service, and numerous local radio and television programs.
 The Washington Post, Money magazine, The Daily Record, and many others have quoted Brett Weiss on newsworthy bankruptcy topics.

 More About Brett